Amaumaury/ada-2017/project/README.md

 # A list of internal milestones :

-1. Get cluster of wikipedia pages for a few countries.[ Done]
+1. Get cluster of wikipedia pages for a few countries.[Rescheduled]
 2. Find a way to link events to some wikipedia pages.
 [Done]
 3. Study the impact of main events on the country-clustered wikipedia pages [ work in progress, analyse more events ]
 4. Study Changes of wikipedia as an impact on stability of the country [ work in progress, analyse more countries, make a world map not only Europe]